-October 30, 2019
+October 28, 2020

-This section presents management's discussion and analysis (MD&A) of the Judicial Retirement System's (the Plan) financial position and performance for the years ended June 30, 2019 and 2018.
+This section presents management's discussion and analysis (MD&A) of the Judicial Retirement System's (the Plan) financial position and performance for the years ended June 30, 2020 and 2019.
 This section is presented as a narrative overview and analysis.
-Please read the MD&A in conjunction with the financial statements, notes to financial statements, required supplementary information, notes to required supplementary information, and supplemental schedules to better understand the financial condition and performance of the Plan during the fiscal year ended June 30, 2019.
+Please read the MD&A in conjunction with the financial statements, notes to financial statements, required supplementary information, and supplemental schedules to better understand the financial condition and performance of the Plan during the fiscal years ended June 30, 2020 and 2019.
+Information for fiscal year 2018 is presented for comparative purposes.